Home » Can Hermit Crabs Make You Sick?

 What Kind Of Diseases Do Hermit Crabs Carry?

-The risk of you contracting a disease from a hermit crab is zero.
+The risk of contracting a disease from a hermit crab is zero.
 Waterborne bacteria might be present in your pet’s aquarium, but the risk of developing illness is almost non-existent.

 Mites